-Our experienced probate solicitors are used to dealing with all aspects of probate and estate administration.
-Our solicitors can act as professional executors and trustees on your behalf in administering an estate following a bereavement.
+Our experienced probate lawyers are used to dealing with all aspects of probate and estate administration.
+We can act as professional executors and trustees on your behalf in administering an estate following a bereavement.

 The process of probate and estate administration takes place after someone dies.
 If there is a will, the executor named in it is responsible for ensuring that the estate of the deceased is secure, assessing its value and paying any inheritance tax.

 The executor has responsibility for gathering and valuing all the assets, paying any outstanding debts and then distributing what is left according to the will.